Construction Business Financing

 - Support vehicles — dump trucks, flatbeds, water trucks, service trucks

-REIL Capital finances construction equipment from $10,000 to $5 million per transaction.
-The equipment serves as collateral, so credit requirements are more flexible than unsecured loans.
-Most construction equipment financing applications are approved within 24 hours.
+At REIL Capital, we’re ready to finance construction equipment ranging from $10,000 all the way up to $5 million per transaction.
+Since the equipment itself is the collateral, our credit requirements are more lenient compared to unsecured loans.
+Here’s a bonus: most applications for construction equipment financing get approved within just 24 hours.

 Subcontractor Financing and Cash Flow Solutions